Zara Aleena: PM accused of government failings over murder

 "They say that the government has 'blood on their hands'."

-The prime minister said his "heart goes out to them."
+The prime minister said his "heart goes out to them".

-Rishi Sunak said "this was a truly terrible crime" and that the failings the chief inspector found "were serious and indeed, unacceptable".
+Mr Sunak said "this was a truly terrible crime" and that the failings the chief inspector found "were serious and indeed, unacceptable".

 He added: "In both of the cases that are in the public domain, these failures can be traced to failings in the initial risk assessment, and that's why immediate steps are being taken to address the serious issues raised."

-He said that the probation services had taken action where appropriate, adding that the government had made moves to address staff shortages and other issues in the probation service.
+He said that the probation services had taken action where appropriate, adding that the government had made moves to address staff shortages and other issues.

+"I spoke to Zara [Aleena's] family... they say that the government has blood on their hands... does [PM] accept what they say?" asks Keir Starmer— BBC Politics (@BBCPolitics) January 25, 2023

+Rishi Sunak says extra funding for probation service will deliver "better supervision of offenders"#PMQs https://t.co/9S0L0WELyi pic.twitter.com/STrSy4zHuJ

-The prime minister added: "If we do want to increase the safety of women and girls out on our streets then we need tough sentencing, and that is why this Government passed the Police, Crime, Sentencing and Courts Act, which he opposite and his party opposed."
+The prime minister added: "If we do want to increase the safety of women and girls out on our streets then we need tough sentencing, and that is why this government passed the Police, Crime, Sentencing and Courts Act, which he opposite and his party opposed."

-Sir Keir countered saying: "In light of case of Zara, I really do not think the Primer Minister should be boasting about the protection he is putting in place for women."
+Sir Keir countered saying: "In light of case of Zara, I really do not think the primer minister should be boasting about the protection he is putting in place for women."

 He said McSweeney was "not fit to walk the same streets", adding: "But that's precisely the problem.
 He was free to walk the same streets."